Girl Hit On Head With Foul Ball Traveling 105 MPH At Yankees Game: Players In Tears, Praying For Toddler

 As you can see in the pictures, the people in the stand looked horrified, but some of the players on the field were in tears, with one dropping to his knees over this accident.
 Players from both teams reacted to the ball hitting the girl and the girl needing to be carried away from the seats.

 According to the Chicago Tribune, Frazier, who was visibly shaken, was seen crouching on the field with his hands over his face.
-He fell into that position once the foul ball that came off his bat and hit the young girl.
-He then walked away from the plate, bowed his head before crouching again and this time he rested his head on the end of the bat.
+He fell into that position once the foul ball came off his bat and hit the young girl.
+He then walked away from the plate, bowed his head before crouching again, and this time rested his head on the end of the bat.

-Minnesota Twins player Eduardo Escobar was reportedly crying as Twins center fielder, Byron Buxton, was seen praying in the outfield when the game came to an abrupt stop once the incident occurred.
-The second base player for the Twins, Brian Dozier, and Yankees player Matt Holliday were in tears and saying prayers at second base.
+Minnesota Twins player Eduardo Escobar was reportedly crying as Twins center fielder Byron Buxton was seen praying in the outfield when the game came to an abrupt stop once the incident occurred.
+The second base player for the Twins Brian Dozier and Yankees player Matt Holliday were in tears and saying prayers at second base.

-Frazier said later that he hoped the girl is alright, he said that he has two kids under 3 years old and he immediately thought of his own kids when seeing the girl get hurt.
-Frazier also said that the person with the girl, possibly her dad, was trying his hardest to protect her as the ball flew in their direction, but no one has seen a ball like this.”
+Frazier said later that he hoped the girl is alright; he said that he has two kids under 3 years old and he immediately thought of his own kids when seeing the girl get hurt.
+Frazier also said that the person with the girl, possibly her dad, was trying his hardest to protect her as the ball flew in their direction, to no avail.

 The upset player also explained how the “ball’s coming at 120 miles an hour at them and the ball’s hooking.
 So it’s like if you’ve never seen a ball like that, which most people in the world haven’t, it’s very tough.”